 Office Diet 101: 6 Lessons To Eating Healthy At The Cubicle

-With 80% of jobs being sedentary it’s easy to gain unwanted weight as you spend countless hours in the office.
+With 80% of jobs being sedentary, it’s easy to gain unwanted weight as you spend countless hours in the office.
 However, losing it is not so easy and with the summer months approaching rapidly, many of us will start to rethink our food choices throughout the day.
 Although it can be alluring to indulge in doughnuts or cake laying around the office, it is not always the best idea.
 Understanding the best food options that keep you full and energized while maintaining an easy routine is key.
 So, if you are like most and have fallen off track, follow the office diet 101 to be on your way to a happier, healthier version of you.

 Although mornings are tough, and sometimes getting out of bed is the hardest part of our day, skipping breakfast should never be an option.
 Eating breakfast not only breaks the fast that you have been in all night, but it also kick-starts your metabolism for the day.
 This meal replenishes your supply of glucose and provides other essential nutrients to keep your energy levels up throughout the day.
-Breakfast not only effects your metabolism; it also refreshes your mind and keeps you sharp and focused on the current and upcoming task.
+Breakfast not only affects your metabolism; it also refreshes your mind and keeps you sharp and focused on the current and upcoming task.
 For a well-balanced breakfast try something like eggs, and toast with fruit, or yogurt with fruit and granola.
 If you are running late or do not have time to eat breakfast at home, bring a protein bar or shake to the office.

 Avoid Sugary Drinks:

-After a sleepless night and a rough morning, you may be tempted to grab an energy or sugary drink but resist the urge.
+After a sleepless night and a rough morning, you may be tempted to grab energy or sugary drink but resist the urge.
 Though they may wake you up and boost your productivity for a bit, it is not long after, you will experience a crash.
 Your body will soon become immune to the drinks if you have them on a regular basis and they will not have the same effect as they once did.
 Sugary drinks add in countless calories to your diet and can be the reason some may not reach their goals.
 Instead, look for a natural stimulant such as coffee or tea, this will give you the boost that you are searching for without consuming to much sugar.
-Energy drinks are often high in sugar, while even sweetened coffee contains less sugar, and has more caffeine.
+Energy drinks are often high in sugar, while even sweetened coffee contains less sugar, and has more caffeine

 Many think that living a healthy lifestyle means restricting yourself and never snacking, that is not true.
 If you are eating a good breakfast then your body’s metabolism is breaking down that food for energy at such a rapid rate, it can leave you hungry before lunch.
 That is okay, it is supposed to do that.
 This is why bringing healthy snacks is vital.
 Fill your desk up once a week with healthy options such as nuts, seeds, fruit, or power bars.
 This way you have them on hand when you start to get hungry and you don’t reach from something unhealthy.